apache/knox/gateway-release/readme.txt

    a.
 Edit the file {GATEWAY_HOME}/deployments/sample.xml
    b.
 Change the host and port in the urls of the <service> elements for NAMENODE and TEMPLETON service to match your
       cluster deployment.
    c.
+The default configuration contains the LDAP URL for a LDAP server.
+By default that file is configured to access
+      the demo ApacheDS based LDAP server and its default configuration.
+By default, this server listens on port 33389.
-Optionally you can change the LDAP URL for the LDAP server to be used for authentication.
-This is set via
-      the main.ldapRealm.contextFactory.url property in the <gateway><provider><authentication> section.
+      Optionally, you can change the LDAP URL for the LDAP server to be used for authentication.
+This is set via the main.ldapRealm.contextFactory.url property in the <gateway><provider><authentication> section.
    d.
 Save the file.
 The directory {GATEWAY_HOME}/deployments is monitored by the Gateway server and reacts to the
       discovery of a new or changed cluster topology descriptor by provisioning the endpoints and required filter